isomerpages/moe-firsttoapayohpri/_curriculum/Mathematics.md

 | -------- | -------- |
 | ![](/images/Curriculum/Math/18.jpg)     | ![](/images/Curriculum/Math/19.jpg)     |

+Shopping Adventure is a holistic, engaging approach to teaching money concepts.
+As students embark on this journey, they become adept at handling money and develop skills crucial for broader financial literacy.

 <h5><a id="menu2">P3 to P4 Programmes</a></h5>

 <h6><b>P3 AND P4 EXPERIENTIAL LEARNING</b></h6>